Top blog articles

 Top Selling Months

 When selling a home, spring is king.
 The months of April, May, June, and July are the best time to sell a home because sellers can get the highest offers and sell more quickly.
 You’ll see more homes on the market during this time for that very reason.

 If you have some flexibility, consider avoiding this peak selling season when purchasing a home.
 While you won’t have as much selection, sellers may be more willing to negotiate with you on price.
 You’ll avoid paying top dollar and can either find a home for a cheaper price or get more for your dollar.

 Evaluate Your Finances

-Even if the market is ripe for home buyers and you’re itching to move in to a new abode, it doesn’t necessarily mean it’s a good time for you to buy.
-The single most important factor when determining if you’re ready to purchase a home are your personal finances.
+Even if the market is ripe for home buyers and you’re itching to move into a new abode, it doesn’t necessarily mean it’s a good time for you to buy.
+The single most important factor when determining if you’re ready to purchase a home is your personal finances.
 If you buy a home before your finances are in order you might not be approved for a home loan in the first place, or you may set yourself up for disaster by overshooting what you can actually afford.

 If you’re looking for a good rule, most experts say your monthly mortgage (including insurance and property taxes) should cost no more than a third of your monthly take-home pay.
 This ensures that once you purchase your new home, you can actually afford to keep it (and do those other necessary things, like eating and driving to work.)

 Your debt may also play a role in this equation.
 If you have a high monthly student or car loan payment, you’ll want to reduce the amount you set aside for your mortgage to reflect that debt.
 When getting approved for a mortgage, lenders like to see a steady stream of income over the last two years.
 Now isn’t the best time to make any big job changes.